 This is a great Michigan road trip find.
 The “Arc” has several titles The Barnboat, The Celestial Ship of the North, and the Emergency Ark.
 The Emergency Ark was completed by sculpturing artist Scott Hocking in 2015.
 He has transformed a 1800s barn into a large object denoting sanctuary and safety.
 The Ark can be found about a mile south of Oak Beach on Oak Beach road and Fehner.

-Caseville County Park sits on 40 acres, it hosts a large full-service campground with large portions of it covered with a tree canopy.
-Many campers bring their boat along as launch ramps are available at the nearby marina, as is fishing off the Caseville Pier.
+Caseville County Park sits on 40 acres.
+It hosts a large full-service campground with large portions of it covered with a tree canopy.
+Many campers bring their boat along as launch ramps are available at the nearby marina, fishing off the Caseville Pier.
+It’s great for a swim on your Michigan road trip of the Thumb.
 The park also features pavilion rentals and offers a few prime beachfront sites.
 The park also has an open-air theater that provides live entertainment during the Ribstock BBQ competition in June and the Caseville Cheeseburger festival in August.

 Bay Port Fish Company has been a commercial fishery in Lake Huron and Saginaw Bay since 1895.
 In 1949 Engelhard starting selling fish sandwiches in front of his house to pay his daughter’s college tuition, his sales grew and grew until in 1978 it became The Fish Sandwich Festival.
 The festival still offers the original freshwater mullet sandwich made from fish caught locally by the Bay Port Fish Company.

 This should be on your road trip itinerary.
 It’s a great spot to click a few pictures, visit a working fishery and pick up some smoked whitefish for a road lunch or to snack on later.